dank-yo/alias-client-b173/README.md

 # Alias Reloaded (Minecraft b1.7.3) Full SRC Code
 This has the full client + minecraft src code included since there are callouts under the main game function.

-I have not worked on this in 5 years.
+I have not worked on this in 5-6 years.

 The Java version required is very old and I do not have time to mess with this.
 Uploading here for my portfolio.
 This is available for anyone to use.

 Client theme is based off of Team Avolitions Reliant client.
+At some point I will try to re-compile these into functional jar versions to run in the official launcher.

 ## Mods List: